darul75/personal-blog/posts/2015/2015-07-22_go-lang-simple-reverse-proxy.md

-Few months ago, I coded on [https://www.hackerrank.com](https://www.hackerrank.com) by learning Go language.

-Today, I will just show your a more concrete example with a reverse proxy implementation.
+Few months ago, I coded on [hackerrank](https://www.hackerrank.com) by learning Go language.
+Today, I will show your a more concrete example with a reverse proxy implementation.

-Main role of this pattern is to filter network request by inspecting and forward (or not) it somewhere else.
+Main role of this pattern is to filter network request by inspecting (modifying...) and route it (or not) somewhere else.

-For that case, we will play with *http* protocol but notice Go packages provide everything you may need to play with network other layers, TCP, UDP, IP...
+For that case, we will play with *http* protocol but Go packages provide everything you may need to play with network other layers, TCP, UDP, IP...

-## Learn Go
+## Learn Go lang

 Simply start with the tour of Go [here](http://tour.golang.org) and [examples](https://gobyexample.com/)